The best Krakow things to do

 9. Take a Day Trip to Auschwitz-Birkenau Memorial and Museum

-Visiting Auschwitz is an essential experience for any weekend in Krakow trip.
+Visiting Auschwitz is an essential experience for any weekend in Krakow.
 The visit is insightful, powerful and incredibly moving.
 You won’t regret visiting here.

 10. Explore Planty Park